-15.1 ■ CLEANING THE CERAMIC PARTS
+15.1 CLEANING THE COALS

-Remove the firefront and place to one side.
+Remove the firefront casting and place to one side.
 Remove the ceramic components.
-Gently clean in the open air.
-Be careful not to create dust from the coals.
+Gently clean in the open air, Be careful not to create dust from the coals.
 Where necessary replace damaged components with genuine spares.
 Seal scrap ceramic components in plastic bags and dispose at proper refuse sites as directed.

 Re-fit the coals by referring to the relevant section of these instructions.